 The WUR PHY is based on the PHY defined in Clause17 (Orthogonal frequency division multiplexing (OFDM) PHY specification).

-The Wake-up Radio PHY provides support for data rates of 62.5kb/s and 250kb/s, where the bit symbol structures are respectively {[ON OFF ON OFF], [OFF ON OFF ON]} and {[ON OFF], [OFF ON]}.
+The Wake-up Radio PHY provides support for data rates of 62.5kb/s and 250kb/s.

 The Wake-up Radio PHY provides support for Manchester code, which shall be applied to all data rates for the WUR Data field.